-The work will be presented as online radio broadcasts via Finnish platform Korppiradio for the duration of the project.
+The work will be presented as online radio broadcasts via Finnish platform Korppiradio during the project.
 The media will be archived with commons-orientated (allowing re-use and adaptation) in Internet Archive repository, archive.org, accessible for future broadcasts by other not-yet-known audience.
 The archival aspect of the project will accompany the broadcasting programme as an integral part of the process, to ensure the ephemeral installations on site are documented in visual, manual-like form and spoken-word narratives, alongside the audio-signal nature data and media.

 The activity attempts to bring currently topical artistic practices and discourses - that are developing in connection with so called post-humanist turn - to a deeper connection with one of the important theoretical grounds of it: biosemiotics.
 Through innovative design of interfaces between scientific/academic and hands-on artistic practices the project hopes to generate new ways of understanding the biosemiotics' role and importance in the post-humanist artistic and scientific strains and in the society at large.

-Pixelache members present: Juan Duarte, Andrew Gryf Paterson, Samir Bhomik
+Pixelache members present: Samir Bhomik, Andrew Gryf Paterson

 BioSignals invite: Audio content from works of Martinka Bobrikova & Oscar de Carmen (Olso-Stockholm)

 Radio: Live from workshop, focusing on battery energy as communication; Pre-selection of related content from Parasite Radio 2017 broadcast.